gene hackman

-Update: March 7, 2024
+Update: April 11, 2024

-Oscar-winning actor Gene Hackman and his wife, pianist Betsy Arakawa, were found deceased in their Santa Fe, New Mexico, home on February 26, 2025, according to the Santa Fe County Sheriff’s Office.
+Oscar-winning actor Gene Hackman and his wife, pianist Betsy Arakawa, were found dead in their Santa Fe, New Mexico, home on February 26, 2025, according to the Santa Fe County Sheriff’s Office.
 He was 95.

-Authorities responded to a welfare check at approximately 1:45 p.m. on Wednesday, where they discovered Hackman, Arakawa, 64, and their dog deceased in separate rooms of the home.
+Area authorities responded to a welfare check at approximately 1:45 p.m. on Wednesday, where they discovered Hackman, Arakawa, 64, and their dog deceased in separate rooms of the home.
 Hackman was found in a mudroom, while Arakawa was in a bathroom next to a space heater.
 Pills were found scattered on a nearby countertop next to an open prescription bottle.
 A deceased German shepherd was also found in a dog crate, though two other dogs on the property were unharmed.

 There were no signs of foul play or visible injuries.
 The New Mexico Gas Co. assisted investigators in checking the property for gas leaks or carbon monoxide poisoning, but no issues were initially detected.